KevinS0402/ElysianClaimsSimilarity/README.md

 **[Try the Live Demo](https://claims-similarity-finder.web.app)**

 An AI-powered semantic search engine designed for insurance adjusters.
 Instead of relying on rigid keyword searches, this application leverages Google's Gemini AI to understand the *meaning* and *context* of unstructured claim descriptions, instantly matching them with the most semantically similar historical claims in the database.
+To use it, just type in your query and hit the *"Find Similar Claims"* button!

 ## Tech Stack